Rongbuk Glacier: Route to Everest

-Environmental
+Hydrology and climate change

+Recent studies have highlighted the essential role of the Rongbuk Glacier in downstream water quality and future meltwater runoff timing.
+Researchers continuously monitored meltwater runoff from the glacier for a full year and found that its mercury concentration levels were close to the global background levels and associated with suspended sediment.
+After the water passed through a proglacial lake, the concentrations decreased, suggesting that sedimentation reduces the downstream transport of mercury.
+However, the projected future increases in meltwater runoff from the Rongbuk Glacier and the overall Himalayan glacier system could lead to an overall increase in mercury downstream export, as expanding proglacial lakes may both trap mercury and, if they outburst, suddenly release downstream high levels of mercury stored in lake waters and sediments.

 Since 2007, American mountaineer and film-maker David Breashears has been chronicling the rapid disappearance of the Rongbuk glacier due to global climate change.
 Breashears has retraced the steps of Mallory's 1921 expedition, revealing a significant loss of ice mass across the West, Main and East Rongbuk Glaciers.
 In partnership with Asia Society and MediaStorm, Breashears' GlacierWorks has made the photos available online.
 In 80 years, the Rongbuk has shrunk by more than 300 vertical feet across the entire glacier, approximately the height of the Statue of Liberty.

+By 2100, the Tibetan Plateau is expected to be around 5 °C warmer than it is today, and precipitation will increase by around 25 mm/day.
+As the Rongbuk Glacier continues to retreat at an increasing rate due to the warming global climate over the next decades, the increase in meltwater influx will cause the Rongbuk glacial lake expand extensively.
+This makes the Rongbuk glacial lake the most vulnerable and dangerous lake in the Everest region of the Himalaya for glacial lake outburst floods in the future, which will put downstream communities and population at danger.

+Modeling of the East Rongbuk Glacier also suggests that the glacier will experience continued ice mass loss through the 21st century, with peak meltwater runoff projected to occur 2030 under a lower-emissions Shared Socioeconomic Pathways scenario and around 2060 under higher-emissions scenarios.

 Image gallery

 Recent glacial animation, Mount Everest at the top right.

 View of Mount Everest from Rongbuk Valley, near foot/terminus of Rongbuk Glacier.

 View of Mount Everest and Rongbuk Monastery.